 - 1/2 cup thinly fresh grated Parmesan or Pecorino Romano cheese

 - In a large pot, heat 2 tablespoons oil over medium heat.
 Add the pancetta and cook until browned, about 3-5 minutes.
 Add in the mushrooms, garlic, onions, carrots and celery.
-Cook slowly until pancetta starts to brown and vegetables are soft, about 20 minutes.
+Cook slowly until vegetables are soft, about 20 minutes.

 - In another large pot over medium heat, heat the other 2 tablespoons olive oil.
 Add both meats and cook slowly, stirring frequently, until the meat is browned and starting to really crisp, at least 30 minutes.
 Salt and pepper generously.
 Stir in red pepper flakes, if desired.